OSUOSC/website/_events/2017-01-17-linux-tips-and-tricks.md

 ---
-layout: default
+speaker: "Stephen Haffner (yupyupp)"
+type: "Meeting"
-title: Linux tips and tricks
+title: "Linux tips and tricks"
-categories: announcements
-tags: announcements
-meeting_date: 2017-01-19
-meeting_location: Caldwell Labs, Rm 120
 ---

 Join us Thursday January 19th, 2017 at 19:00 in Caldwell 120 as Stephen Haffner presents on some Linux tips and tricks.